martinhaus/assignment-gis/documentation.md

 The frontend application is a static HTML page (`index.html`), which shows a MapBox widget.
 It uses jQuery to connect to REST API and get GeoJSON data to be displayed on the map using MapBox SDK.

+## Custom map features

 The markers on the map are modified using custom icons to distinguish stands with bikes and those without them.
+MapBox street map is used instead of classic openstreetmap theme.

 All relevant frontend code is in `lfunctions.js` which is referenced from `index.html`.

 # Backend